nmboavida/Quanta-ETL/README.md

 ## DEND-Capstone Project: Deustche Boerse Data Pipeline

-This repo consists of my last Udacity Data Engineering NanoDegree project, namely the Capstone Project.
 For this project I developed a data pipeline to ingest intra-day asset price and transaction data (minute-by-minute basis) from Eurex Exchange and XETRA German Electronic Exchange, both being under Deutsche Börse AG.

 Eurex Exchange data consists of price and transaction data of: